stmilne/icds_docs_v2/docs/packages/anaconda.md

 ## Anaconda on Portal

-Special considerations apply if you want to use conda environments you have defined, for Python or R for example, in an interactive session launched from the Collab Portal.
+Special considerations apply if you want to use conda environments you have defined, for Python or R for example, in an interactive session launched from the Portal.

 ### Jupyter Server